 The Constructing a Digital Environment Strategic Priorities Fund programme aims to develop the digitally enabled environment which benefits policymakers, businesses, communities and individuals.
 This will happen by creating an integrated network of sensors (in situ and remote sensing based), methodologies and tools for assessing, analysing, monitoring and forecasting the state of the natural environment.
 This will be done at higher spatial resolutions and at higher frequency than previously possible.
 This would support responses to acute events but also inform our understanding of long-term environmental change.
 Multi-disciplinary and inter-disciplinary research and innovation will aid in the successful construction of a 'digital environment'.

-NERC is inviting proposals for demonstrator projects costing up to £960,000 at 80% full economic cost, with a maximum duration of 24 months, as part of the Constructing a Digital Environment Programme.
+NERC is inviting proposals for a second round of feasibility studies costing up to £240,000 at 80% full economic cost, with a maximum duration of 12 months, as part of the Constructing a Digital Environment programme.

 The Strategic Priorities Fund is a new collective fund across UK Research & Innovation (UKRI).
 It aims to better enable investment in cross-departmental research and innovation priorities across UKRI, thus increasing high quality multi-disciplinary and inter-disciplinary research and innovation, and positioning UKRI to be able to respond to strategic priorities and opportunities.

 A recent workshop on environmental infrastructure highlighted requirements for observation, simulation and data infrastructure.
 This included the desire for distributed networks of environmental sensors, additional forms of autonomous data collection, a cyber-secure infrastructure, and citizen science.
 As part of its ambition for increasing data integration across its own environmental data centres, NERC has already funded a study which highlighted needs from the business community for new multi-disciplinary data products, including those utilising environmental sensor technology.